Search

 I’m a garden designer on tv and IRL.
 I’m also an author and entrepreneur who thinks she can save the world by teaching everyone a little something about landscape design.

-Anyway, coming to my point, I bring this all up to answer a question that was recently asked of me,…. why landscapes? and why residential design? and why hospitality design (that is the landscapes around hotels, resorts, restaurants, spas and other great destinations)?
-This is why.
+But I do have a point to tell you this – I bring this all up to answer a question that was recently asked of me,…Why landscapes?
+And why residential design?
+And why hospitality design (that is the landscapes around hotels, resorts, restaurants, spas and other great destinations)?

-I love to travel so writing about it makes me happy, but also there is a trickle down effect— what you see in hotels today is often what you see in homes tomorrow.
+I love to travel.
+Writing about it makes me happy, but also, there is a trickle-down effect.
+What you see in hotels today is often what you see in homes tomorrow.
 When it comes to design, I like to be an early adopter.
-And hotels (at least the best ones) recognize that they are part of a travel experience and the culture of their location and they should be all about creating authenticity to highlight what is special and interesting about the place.
-It could simply be the plants that thrive on that land and the food that they produce, or going to greater extent, and with design, making a place that is extraordinary.
+Hotels (at least the best ones) recognize that they are part of a travel experience and the culture of their location.
+They should be all about creating authenticity to highlight what is special and interesting about the place.
+What is the point otherwise?
+It could simply be the plants that thrive on that land and the food that they produce, or going to a greater extent and with design, making a place that is exceptional and that highlights what is different.
+What makes the forests feel special in different places?

 REgister now!